 • In general, I have the feeling that Ri number based ABLH estimation appears a bit underrepresented in the manuscript, as do other turbulence-based methods.
 In the conclusions section it does not occur at all.
 This is probably due to the fact that current schemes applied to single ground-based remote sensing systems do not allow application of this approach.
 However, in the outlook one could discuss that a synergy of different instruments might allow to use this approach in the future.

-In response to some of your other comments, the synergy aspect of the bulk-Richardson method is now presented more clearly in Section 3.
-Also, we added the following paragraph to the conclusions (lines 1307ff):
+In response to some of your other comments, the synergy aspect of the bulk-Richardson method is now presented more clearly in Section 3 and mentioned in the conclusions (line 1369).